wemake-services/wemake-vue-template/template/docs/template/development.md

 1. Native development
 2. `docker` development

-In this part we will discuss native development.
+In this part, we will discuss native development.
 Read more about [`docker`](docker.md) here.
 Choose the one that fits the best for you.